cyverse/gocommands/docs/get.md

 When working with iRODS, you can transfer data between your local machine and iRODS using three primary commands: `get`, `put`, and `bput`.

-## Downloading Data from iRODS to Local Machine (`get`)
+## Downloading Data from iRODS to a Local Machine (`get`)

-The `get` command is used to retrieve data stored in iRODS and download it to a local directory.
+The `get` command retrieves data stored in iRODS and downloads it to a local directory.

 ### Syntax:
 ```sh